SeldonIO/seldon-core/docs-gb/kubernetes/resources/experiment.md

+---
+description: Experiments in Seldon Core 2.
+---

 # Experiments

 An Experiment defines a traffic split between Models or Pipelines.
 This allows new versions of models and pipelines to be tested.